Learn how to create mortgage broker websites that make your business money.

-Simply put, responsive design is about making your website look good on all devices, but the process involved in doing this is not as easy as it sounds.
+Simply put, responsive design is about making your website look good on all devices for al users, but the process involved in doing this is not as easy as it sounds.
 For our team, a major part of ensuring we make the best mortgage broker websites possible is to employ rigorous testing across the most used resolutions and devices in the world.
 This is particularly important because it is impossible to know which device your next customer is going to be accessing your website on.

 Market Share %

 |1||1920 x 1080||8.11||LG 22MK400H-B Full HD Monitor|

 |3||1536 x 864||2.58||MacBook Pro 16 (2019) – 1536 x 960 Viewport|

 |5||1366 x 768||8.98||iPad Pro 12.9 (2018) – Landscape – 1024 x 1366 Viewport|